top of page

 Brand Personality

-Your brand personality is the tone and style that colours every interaction, whether it’s on social media, in a keynote speech, or during a coaching session.
+Your brand personality is the tone and style that colors every interaction, whether it’s on social media, in a keynote speech, or during coaching sessions.

 • Important Note: Serious and formal might work for a lawyer in the Supreme Court, but if you’re a life coach, you might opt for a warm, uplifting, and relatable approach.
-The key is to choose a style that reflects who you truly are—and resonates with your ideal audience.
+Choose a style that reflects who you truly are—and resonates with your ideal audience.

-• Action Step: Choose three adjectives that perfectly describe how you want people to experience your brand.
-For example: “Empowering, Compassionate, Authentic.”
-Every piece of content you create should reflect these traits, so clients feel a consistent (and genuine) vibe whenever they interact with you.
+• Action Step: Choose three adjectives that perfectly describe how you want people to experience your brand, like “Empowering, Compassionate, Authentic.”
+Ensure every piece of content reflects these traits so clients feel a consistent (and genuine) vibe.

-By clarifying your values, honing in on your UVP, and defining your brand personality, you’re setting the stage for a personal brand that’s not only compelling but also undeniably you.
-This kind of authenticity is what makes executives and coaches alike stand out in a crowded marketplace—and keep clients coming back for more.
+By clarifying your values, honing in on your UVP, and defining your brand personality, you’re setting the stage for a personal brand that is compelling and undeniably you.
+This authenticity helps executives and coaches alike stand out in a crowded marketplace—and keep clients coming back for more.

 Identifying & Understanding Your Audience

 Crafting a powerful personal brand isn’t just about who you are—it’s also about who you want to connect with.
-Whether you’re an executive aiming to influence industry peers or a coach specializing in leadership development, knowing your audience is the secret sauce that makes your brand messaging effective and magnetic.
+Whether you’re an executive aiming to influence industry peers or a coach specializing in leadership development, knowing your audience is the secret sauce that makes your brand messaging effective.

 Ideal Client Profiles

-Let’s set one thing straight: if you’re saying “everyone is my audience,” you’re essentially saying “no one” is.
-Zeroing in on your ideal client (or customer, partner, or collaborator) ensures you’re speaking directly to the folks who truly need what you provide.
+Let’s be clear: saying “everyone is my audience” means “no one” is.
+Zeroing in on your ideal client ensures you’re speaking directly to those who truly need what you provide.

 • Action Step: Ask yourself, “Who benefits most from my expertise?”
 Consider demographics (age, location, industry), psychographics (values, ambitions, challenges), and even personality traits.
 The more detailed, the better.